thedumbterminal/perl-circleci-insights/README.md

 # perl-circleci-insights
-Example of using CircleCI's insights on a perl project
+Example of using CircleCI's insights on a perl project.

+Used by the [Using Test Results For CI Optimisation](https://thedumbterminal.co.uk/posts/2022/02/using_test_results_for_ci_optimisation.html) blog post.

 ## Install